Lukasdotcom/fantasy-manager/CONTRIBUTING.md

 2. Secondly run `npm run cypress:open` to open cypress itself.
 3. The tests will be located in the cypress/e2e folder.
 4. If you want to load custom data into the db on the player values and points put the data into the sample folder and load it like shown in the invite2.js file in the cypress/e2e direcotory.

+# Vitest

+Currently there are only unit tests for the backend.
+Frontend tests are done through cypress.
+You are welcome to create some though.